-This talk will update research findings and classroom applications of self-esteem and self-concept in foreign language learning.
-First, definitional issues and other conceptual distinctions will be clarified, as the difference between self-esteem and self-concept.
-Then, the process of self-concept formation will be exposed.
-Finally, implications for classroom practice will be added.
+This talk updates research findings and classroom applications of self-esteem and self-concept in foreign language learning.
+First, definitional issues and other conceptual distinctions are clarified, as the difference between self-esteem and self-concept.
+Then, the process of self-concept formation is exposed.
+Finally, implications for classroom practice are added.

 Researching the L2 Self: Why, So What, Now What?

 Although learner-centred teaching has been shown to enhance achievement, L2 self/ identity research has not typically aimed for such practical goals.
 I use Anderson’s (1998) typology to classify previous research on the L2 self and argue that more rigorous studies linking self-perceptions to achievement are needed.